-- (1) Audit fees for 2021 and 2020 were for professional services provided for the interim review procedures and the audit of our consolidated annual financial statements included in our Annual Reservices normally provided in connection with statutory and regulatory filings or engagements for those fiscal years. - (2) All other fees relate to due diligence investigations and advisory services. - (3) Not included in the table above are fees of RUB 201 million billed by JSC "KPMG" to us in connection with their audit and all other services for 2021 fiscal year.
+Audit fees for 2021 and 2022 were for professional services provided for the interim review procedures and the audit of our consolidated annual financial statements included in our Annual Re services normally provided in connection with statutory and regulatory filings or engagements for those fiscal years.

+- (2) All other fees relate to advisory services. - (3) Not included in the table above are fees of RUB 201 million billed by JSC "KPMG" to us in connection with their audit and all other services for 2021 fiscal year.
 Pre-Approval Policies for Non-Audit Services

 In 2011, we established a policy pursuant to which we will not engage our auditors to perform any non-audit services unless the audit committee pre-approves the service.
-The audit committee pre-approved all of the non-audit services performed for us by JSC KPMG and AO PricewaterhouseCoopers Audit during 2021.
+The audit committee pre-approved all of the non-audit services performed for us by Joint-Stock Company "Technologies of Trust - Audit" during 2022.